Five squares in arithmetic progression over quadratic fields: The rank condition

 \section{The rank condition}

-Let us start recalling the well-known 2-descent on elliptic curves, as explained for example in \cite[Chapter X, Prop.
+Let us begin by recalling the well-known 2-descent on elliptic curves, as explained for example in \cite[Chapter X, Prop.
 1.4]{Sil}.
 Consider $E$ an elliptic curve over a number field $K$ given by an equation of the form